codemagic-ci-cd/codemagic-docs/content/yaml/yaml-run-conditionally.md

 ---
-title: Skip builds and build steps conditionally
+title: Run builds and builds steps conditionally
 description: Configure conditions when build or build step should be run
-weight: 3
 ---

 ## Skip building a specific commit

 Include `[skip ci]` or `[ci skip]` in your commit message, if you do not wish Codemagic to build a particular commit.

-## Using `when` to skip builds
+## Using `when` to run or skip builds

 Add `when` key to a workflow root to either skip it or run it, depending on the specified `changeset` and `condition`.